mohandeshpande/Graph-processing/README.md

 # Graph-processing
 Graph-processing using Spark in Scala

+The files large-graph.txt or small-graph.txt are used as input to the project.

 This project takes an undirected graph as input from a text file where each line represents a vertex and the vertices it is connected to. for ex a line in the input like:
 1,2,3,4,5,6,7
 represents that vertex with ID 1 is connected to vertices with ID's 2,3,4,5,6 and 7.